• Skip to primary navigation

 • It’s comforting and warm.
 If you grew up eating Sloppy Joes, this casserole will taste familiar to you.
 It’s a comforting and hearty dish that is a true Southern stick-to-your-ribs meal.
 It’s my favorite to make as it gets colder outside.

 • It’s easy to make.
-Though you’ll need to set some time aside to make it, this recipe really is easy to put together.
+Though you’ll need to set some time aside to prep it, this recipe really is easy to put together.
 Using a food processor to make the biscuits makes quick work of the dough, and the filling uses just one pan.
 There’s nothing fancy about this recipe, and that’s just the way I like it.

 Hamburger Casserole Recipe Ingredients